Large rainbow cliques in randomly perturbed dense graphs: Introduction

 \section{Introduction}

 A {\sl random perturbation} of a fixed $n$-vertex graph $G$, denoted by $G \cup \mathbb{G}(n,p)$, is a distribution over the supergraphs of $G$.
 The elements of such a distribution are generated via the addition of randomly sampled edges to $G$.
-These random edges are taken from the binomial random graph with edge-density $p$, namely $\mathbb{G}(n,p)$.
+These random edges are taken from the binomial random graph with edge-probability $p$, namely $\mathbb{G}(n,p)$.
 The fixed graph $G$ being {\sl perturbed} or {\sl augmented} in this manner is referred to as the {\em seed} of the {\em perturbation} (or {\em augmentation}) $G \cup \mathbb{G}(n,p)$.

 The above model of randomly perturbed graphs was introduced by Bohman, Frieze, and Martin~\cite{BFM03}, who allowed the seed $G$ to range over the family of $n$-vertex graphs with minimum degree at least $\delta n$, which we denote here by $\G_{\delta, n}$.
-In particular, they discovered the phenomenon that for every $\delta > 0$, there exists a constant $C(\delta) > 0$ such that $G \cup \mathbb{G}(n,p)$ asymptotically almost surely (henceforth a.a.s. for brevity) has a Hamilton cycle, whenever $p: = p(n) \geq C(\delta)/n$ and $G \in \G_{\delta,n}$.
+In particular, they discovered the phenomenon that for every $\delta > 0$, there exists a constant $C(\delta) > 0$ such that $G \cup \mathbb{G}(n,p)$ asymptotically almost surely (henceforth a.a.s.\ for brevity) admits a Hamilton cycle, whenever $p: = p(n) \geq C(\delta)/n$ and $G \in \G_{\delta,n}$.
 Note that the value of $p$ attained by their result is smaller by a logarithmic factor than that required for the emergence of Hamilton cycles in $\mathbb{G}(n,p)$.
-That is, while $G$ itself might not be Hamiltonian, making it Hamiltonian requires much fewer random edges than the number of random edges which typically form a Hamilton cycle by themselves.
+That is, while $G$ itself might not be Hamiltonian, making it Hamiltonian requires far fewer random edges than the number of random edges which typically form a Hamilton cycle by themselves.
 The notation $\G_{\delta,n} \cup \mathbb{G}(n,p)$ then suggests itself to mean the collection of perturbations arising from the members of $\G_{\delta,n}$ for a prescribed $\delta > 0$.

 Several strands of results regarding the properties of randomly perturbed (hyper)graphs can be found in the literature.
-One prominent such strand can be seen as an extension of the results seen in~\cite{BFM03} pertaining to the Hamiltonicity of $\G_{\delta,n} \cup \mathbb{G}(n,p)$ and that of $\sG_{d,n} \cup \mathbb{G}(n,p)$, where $\sG_{d,n}$ stands for the family of $n$-vertex graphs with edge-density at least $d > 0$, where $d$ is a constant.
-Indeed, the emergence of various spanning configurations in randomly perturbed (hyper)graphs has been studied in~\cite{BTW17, BHKM18, BFKM04, BHKMPP18, BMPP18, DRRS18, HZ18, KKS16, KKS17, MM18}.
+One prominent such strand can be seen as an extension of the results found in~\cite{BFM03} pertaining to the Hamiltonicity of $\G_{\delta,n} \cup \mathbb{G}(n,p)$.
+Indeed, the emergence of various spanning configurations in randomly perturbed (hyper)graphs was studied, for example, in~\cite{BTW17, BHKM18, BHKMPP18, BMPP18, DRRS18, HZ18, KKS16, KKS17, MM18}.